Live from New York City

 Live from New York City is a concert film directed by Hamish Hamilton, documenting American rapper Eminem's live concert at the Madison Square Garden in New York City on August 8 and 9 as part of his third Anger Management Tour.
 The taped event, also featuring a supporting cast of D12, Obie Trice, Stat Quo and Alchemist, was originally premiered on Showtime on December 3, 2005.
 It was released on DVD on November 13, 2007 and on Blu-ray on October 19, 2009 via Eagle Rock Entertainment.

-The third edition of Anger Management Tour concerts, including Live from New York City, were in support of Eminem's fifth solo studio album Ǝncore.
+The third edition of Anger Management Tour concerts, including Live from New York City, were in support of Eminem's fifth solo studio album Encore.
 This video marks Eminem's fourth and to-date final concert film, as well as the last performance to feature Proof before his death in 2006.